- Length 2 year full-time

 Demonstrate a critical understanding of science in society;

-Clearly communicate theory and results in both written and oral formats with university staff, peer students and the wider community on Earth Science topics.
+Clearly communicate theory and results in both written and oral formats with diverse audiences on Earth Science topics.

 Information on inherent requirements is currently not available for this program.